 If you love what we discuss on the podcast, then you will love our courses!
 We focus on frameworks, knowledge, and skills to engage in anti-racist, anti-oppressive, justice-based liberatory practice.
 CEs are available.
 Check out https://dointhework.com/courses/ to learn more and register.
 We hope you will join us!

 In this episode, I talk with T. Marie King and Abigail Schneider of the Jefferson County Memorial Project (JCMP) in Birmingham, Alabama.
 T. Marie is a Community Activist/Organizer and JCMP Core Coalition Member.
 Abigail is the JCMP Project Director.
-They explain that JCMP came together to answer the call from the Equity Justice Initiative for the 800 counties across the United Stated with documented lynchings to retrieve their monument from the National Memorial for Peace and Justice and place it in their county.
+They explain that JCMP came together to answer the call from the Equal Justice Initiative for the 800 counties across the United States with documented lynchings to retrieve their monument from the National Memorial for Peace and Justice and place it in their county.
 They talk about their work to recognize and honor the victims of lynching in Jefferson County, beginning with research into who the 30 documented lynching victims were, their lives, and their humanity.
 T. Marie tells the story of her great-uncle Ed Bracy who was murdered by a racist white mob in 1935 for organizing sharecroppers.
 They also discuss their educational outreach and advocacy work for racial justice, as well as how they got into this work.
 I hope this conversation inspires you to action.